pirsch-analytics/docs/docs/api-sdks/api.md

 ### Listing Domains

 This endpoint is described in more detail in the [Statistics section](/api-sdks/api#getting-the-domain-id).
 It returns all domains for a user client or a specific domain for the ID, subdomain, custom domain, or access code.
+The optional `search` parameter can be used to filter the result set by the hostname.

 ```
+GET /api/v1/domain?search=hostname
 GET /api/v1/domain?id=A5kgYzK14m
 GET /api/v1/domain?subdomain=example
 GET /api/v1/domain?domain=my-domain.com